 HIPAA is an unusual law in that it makes a lot of recommendations – addressable items – and a few assertions – required items – but in the end it is up to each organization to determine for themselves what they need to do to become compliant.
 This allows a great deal of flexibility and also creates a great deal of uncertainty.
 In general, to be HIPAA-compliant, a website must, at a minimum, ensure all protected health information (ePHI) is safeguarded:

 By a simple website, we refer to one set up with any of the popular hosting providers (e.g. GoDaddy) and written using off the shelf software (WordPress for example) or by someone without training in HIPAA website security best practices:

 If you have a simple corporate or informational website that has not been created from the outset with HIPAA in mind, you can be sure that adding any functions that allow ePHI to be accessed, entered into web forms, or stored is likely to result in a violation of HIPAA regulations.

-Obviously, there are a large number of steps that can – and should – be taken to add the necessary security controls to ensure a website does not cause a HIPAA violation.
-What will work best for your organization will depend upon exactly what you are trying to accomplish with your site and in what way protected health information is presented, stored and transmitted.
+Obviously, there are a large number of steps that can – and should – be taken to add the necessary security controls in order to ensure a website does not cause a HIPAA violation.
+What will work best for your organization will depend upon exactly what you are trying to accomplish with your site and in what way protected health information is presented, stored, and transmitted.

 Below, we discuss the seven most common problems that are encountered.